This guide describes how to use the anti-piracy feature to secure your Android games.

 The anti-piracy feature is available for Android games only.
 If anti-piracy

-is turned on for your game, the Game service checks if a user is licensed to
+is turned on for your game, the Games service checks if a user is licensed to

 play your game.
 If none of the user accounts on a device are licensed for your

-game, the Game services calls sent by your game will fail and return a
+game, the Google Play games services calls sent by your game will fail and return a

 LICENSE_CHECK_FAILED status code.

 To be licensed for your game, users must install it from Google Play.
 The license checking takes place regardless of whether your game is a free or paid app.
 The checking is only performed if the game is published.
 Users with test accounts can play the game without purchasing it.

 To turn on the anti-piracy feature for your Android game:

 - Follow the steps described in Set Up Your Game to add your Android game to the Google Play Developer Console, if you have not done so already.